Seirdy/seirdy.one/content/posts/website-best-practices.md

 Color is a nuanced topic that deserves more attention than current guidelines give.

-When setting colors, especially for a dark background, I recommend checking your page's contrast using Advanced Perceptual Contrast Algorithm (<abbr title="Advanced Perceptual Contrast Algorithm">APCA</abbr>) values.
+When setting colors, especially for a dark background, I recommend checking your page's contrast using Accessible Perceptual Contrast Algorithm (<abbr title="Accessible Perceptual Contrast Algorithm">APCA</abbr>) values.
 You can do so in an [online checker](https://www.myndex.com/APCA/) (requires JavaScript) or Chromium's developer tools (you might have to enable them in a menu for experimental preferences).
-Blue and purple links on a black background have much worse perceptual contrast than yellow or green links.
+I recommend using the web app.

+The APCA takes several factors into account:

+* The human retina has few blue-sensitive cone cells, so blue appears "darker" than green and red.
+Yellow appears brightest.
+* Small, thin fonts are difficult to see and require greater contrast.
+* It's possible to have too much contrast, especially for large/bold text (note that the APCA version built into Chromium does not yet take this into account).

 Note that [the APCA isn't fully mature](https://yatil.net/blog/wcag-3-is-not-ready-yet) as of early 2022.
-Until version 3.0 of the WCAG is ready, pages should also conform to the contrast ratios described in the WCAG&nbsp;2.2's success criteria 1.4.3 (Contrast: Minimum, level AA) or 1.4.6 (Contrast: Enhanced, level AAA).
+Until version 3.0 of the WCAG is ready, pages that need to comply with the WCAG should also conform to the contrast ratios described in the WCAG&nbsp;2.2's success criteria 1.4.3 (Contrast: Minimum, level AA) or 1.4.6 (Contrast: Enhanced, level AAA).
 This site's dark-mode stylesheet is an example of a palette that conforms to both the WCAG&nbsp;2.2 AAA contrast requirements and APCA recommen&shy;dations.

 Yellow may have great contrast on dark backgrounds, but yellow and red can cause problems among [people who deal with overstimulation](https://www.tpgi.com/beyond-wcag-losing-spoons-online/); this includes [autistic people](https://www.experia.co.uk/blog/ultimate-guide-to-autism-friendly-colours/).